svmiller/eh6127/lab-scripts/bivariate-ols.md

 ```

 See that *p*-value with that *F* statistic?
 I can’t say that this model
-performs any better than an intercept only model.
-Well, duh.
+performs any better than an intercept only model. fWell, duh.

 ## Conclusion